LS-Lab/KeYmaeraX-release/README.md

 For this to succeed, ensure that the following software is installed:
 - [Oracle Java Development Kit JDK/Java Runtime Environment JRE](https://www.oracle.com/java/technologies/javase-downloads.html) or [OpenJDK/JRE](https://openjdk.java.net/)
-  (version 1.8 or later, tested up to Java15)
+  (version 1.8 or later, tested up to Java 15)
 - Use any number of the following real arithmetic solvers:
   - [Wolfram Mathematica](https://www.wolfram.com/mathematica/)
     (version 10+ recommended.
 Previous versions may work but are only compatible with Java 1.6 and 1.7.